Skip to content

 npm install

 node -v must report 22 or higher.
-The first install compiles workspace dependencies; time depends on your machine and network.
+The first install generates the local DTC Growth Review SQLite fixture and compiles workspace dependencies; time depends on your machine and network.

 cp .env.example .env